Wassails

 "Thank you Foxs Morris for a wonderful Winter Wassail here at Bodenham.
 You created a fantastic atmosphere - it was entertaining, educational and enjoyed by everyone who attended - young and old!
 We hope you will return with your talented team and make it an ongoing tradition for Bodenham as a result - thank you!"

-The Express and Star reported it here.
+The Express and Star reported the event in 2020 view it here.

 Photos of the Bodenham Wassail are here.